OS-Rain/RayE/README.md

 ## Introduction
+Thank you for your careful reviewing.
 To help reviewers better understand our RayE-Sub, we provide source code and partial datasets.
 You can run our code by following the installation tips below.
-Since our work is still in the review phase, we sincerely hope that reviewers will not widely advertise our code.
-Thank you for your careful reviewing.

 ## Installation